 Return to Index

-- Mother smoking during pregnancy
+- Mother smoking during pregnancy or after birth

 - Age: 2 weeks to 4 months old